-Retrospective datasets will only serve internal purposes of the project and will only be available to the partners designated in the data processing agreement.
+Retrospective datasets will only serve internal purposes of the project and will only be available to the partners designated as Data Processors (through the respective data processing agreements).
 Prospectively collected datasets will be mapped in a uniform format to allow interoperability in the project to develop predictive models from the data collected at the different pilot sites, as well as to allow to use the models for predictions.
 That uniform RE-SAMPLE data format is developed in T4.1 "Representation of multi-modal data incl. disease progression monitoring features" and adopted where possible.
 A FHIR HL7 (Fast Healthcare Interoperability Resources Health Level 7) representation and any necessary extensions will be designed in a FHIR HL7 compliant format.
 The FHIR HL7 format, being an international standard in the healthcare domain, will ensure a high level of interoperability of the datasets as well as the applicability of the developed predictive models.
 Moreover, if synthetic datasets may be obtainable from RE-SAMPLE, they will be made available in that FHIR HL7 compliant format for reuse.
-The final format will be published as part of D4.1 Representation of Multi-Modal Data and Disease Progression Monitoring Features.
+The final format has been published as part of D4.1 Representation of Multi-Modal Data and Disease Progression Monitoring Features (M18).